by Pastor Tim Burt

 Your perspective of what God is willing to help you with might be way too shallow!
 Many can’t imagine God caring about the detailed needs of their life—but He does!
 We just read it!
 “But in everything ask…” God cares about souls being saved and about people being helped in this defiled world.
 He cares about each and every one of us—especially His children!
 He is a perfect Father and is personal!
 And so He teaches us to ask—in faith!
 Hebrews 11:6 (NKJV) reveals, “But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.”

 I have asked the Lord for so many things over the years.
 I have done so because when I ask in faith, it is pleasing and honoring to the Lord.
 He wants us dependent upon Him for everything.
 Think of all the crazy things kids ask for.
 As a parent are you offended?
 Are you offended when they ask for a cookie 30 minutes before dinner?
 Of course not!
 Why?
 Because you know that they will learn and become more discerning in time.
 It’s simply a part of growing up and maturing.
-We we do the same thing spiritually.
+We do the same thing spiritually.
 God is not offended when we ask.
-He is honored!
-And He’ll teach you how to ask according to His word and will along the way.
+He’s honored!
+And He’ll teach you how to ask according to His word.
 But He says, in the meantime, “Do not be anxious about anything, BUT IN EVERYTHING, by prayer and petition, with thanksgiving, present your requests to God.”
 Psalm 84:11 tells us “For the LORD God is our light and protector; The LORD will give grace and glory; No good thing will He withhold from those who walk uprightly.”

 When you ask and you don’t see things happen right away, please keep this in mind.
 It isn’t because HE is not working on it.
 Much of what He brings us in life comes through people.
 God does not usurp people’s will.
 He has to lead them in their heart to reach out just like He tries to encourage you to do so toward others.
 Hopefully they will respond.
 If they don’t, He looks for someone else.
 Yes He could do a miracle and sometimes does!
 But He primarily chooses to bring His blessings to us through people.
 Remember also that He wants to teach you to be a giver as well as a receiver.
 Actually it all starts with finding ways to give to others.
 Luke 6:38 says, If you give, you will receive.
 Your gift will return to you in full measure, pressed down, shaken together to make room for more, and running over.
 Whatever measure you use in giving—large or small—it will be used to measure what is given back to you.”